zocker-160/keyboard-center/README.md

 - `--background-mode`: hides tray icon
 - `--dev`: meant for development purposes only

-#### Current default settings
-`settings: {usbTimeout: 1000, retryCount: 5}`

 ## Known issues
 ### Icons on buttons and in the menu not visible

-Keyboard-center relies on icons provided by the desktop environment.
-Some DEs (like i3) don't seem to provide those, so in that case you can manually overwrite the used icon them by setting `XDG_SESSION_DESKTOP` and `XDG_CURRENT_DESKTOP` ENV variables.
+Keyboard Center relies on icons provided by the desktop environment.
+Some DEs (like i3) don't seem to provide those, so in that case you can manually overwrite the used icon theme by setting `XDG_SESSION_DESKTOP` and `XDG_CURRENT_DESKTOP` ENV variables.

 Two known good values are `KDE` (recommended) and `GNOME`.